ropensci/roweb3/content/blog/2023-06-01-troubleshooting-pandoc-problems-as-an-r-user/index.md

 That magic of **going from one Markup language to another** is Pandoc's job.
 Pandoc supports many input and output formats, with tweaks available for various elements.

-For instance, we could change the call slightly to not get an identifier for the h1 heading in the HTML (i.e., remove the `id` part of the `<h1>` tag).
+For instance, we could change the call slightly to not get an identifier for the h1 heading in the HTML (that is to say, remove the `id` part of the `<h1>` tag).

 ```r